byteface/sharpshooter/README.md

 DON'T leave trailing negative space on lines.
 I use space to change dirs.

 comments won't work on lines with bash/windows commands or when writing to file. this is so you can write # symbols to the file.

+filenames with special chars #?><$ at start or end may cause issues until escaping them is sorted.